 4.2.
-S 4.2.
-STRATEGY 4 ACTIONS FOR SPECIFIC IMPACTS OR PROGRAM AREAS Priori ty Actions King County Role Connections & Considerations Prep.
+STRATEGY 4 ACTIONS FOR SPECIFIC IMPACTS OR PROGRAM AREAS Priority Actions King County Connections Role Consideration Prep.
 4.2.7 Develop a King County Wildfire Risk Reduction Strategy.
 (DES) The Office of Emergency Management will partner with King County communities, fire districts, and other organizations to develop an integrated King County strategy for wildfire.
 The strategy will review current efforts to address wildfire risk in King County and develop recommendations for addressing identified gaps and opportunities.
 Convene Public Priority Forest Health & Wildfire Hazard Mitigation Prep.
 4.2.8 Develop guidelines for sourcing tree seedlings to help forest planting practices account for climate change.
 (DNRP) The Water and Land Resources Division will convene forestry practitioners and academics to discuss adapting forest planting practices to account for climate change, and develop a state of the science paper on assisted migration in the PNW with specific recommendations for tree planting that can be used to inform forest planting decisions by King County, small private forest landowners, and others.
 Convene Forest Health & Wildfire Prep.
 4.2.9 Ensure that all forest plans developed and approved by King County and partners account for climate change.
 (DNRP) The Water and Land Resources Division will work with public and private forestland partners to ensure that all forest plans developed and/or approved by King County include strategies to minimize risk from climate change.
-This applies to forest stewardship plans developed to guide management of King County-owned forest lands as well as forest Implement Convene Forest Health & Wildfire plans developed for private forest landowners who want to enroll in Public Benefit Rating System and other Current Use Taxation program.
+This applies to forest stewardship plans developed to guide management of King County owned forest lands as well as forest Implement Convene Forest Health & Wildfire of King County-owned forest lands as well as forest plans developed for private forest landowners who want to enroll in the Public Benefit Rating System and other Current Use Taxation program.